AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Report_3.md

 ### Fabrication Manual

 **Materials required**
-1. PVC pipe of approximately 0.5m length, whose ends are labeled with opposing colors of tape, as shown in Figure 7.
+1. PVC pipe of approximately 0.5m length, whose ends are labeled with opposing colors of tape, as shown in Figure 8.
 This is described further in the Measuring Pipe Dimensions section of the Manual.
 2. A fine wire mesh
-3. Approximately 70 mL of Silica sand, measured with a graduated cylinder.
+3. Approximately 70 mL of silica sand, measured with a graduated cylinder.
 4. Circular clamps
 5. 3/16 inch diameter clear flex tubing
 6. 3/8 inch diameter clear flex tubing